 Microplastic regulations in the EU – how to ensure compliance?

 Concerns about the accumulation of microplastics in the environment and their impact on human health have prompted the EU to propose several measures to restrict their use and formation from larger plastics.
-The most notable recent change is Commission Regulation (EU) 2023/2055, which adds microplastics to the REACH Regulation as a restricted substance, prohibiting their intentional use in most products and materials after transitional periods come to an end.1
+Most notably, Commission Regulation (EU) 2023/2055 added microplastics to the REACH Regulation as a restricted substance, prohibiting their intentional use in most products and materials after transitional periods come to an end.1

 EU definition of microplastics

 Microplastics can be manufactured deliberately, such as for exfoliating beads in cosmetics, or they can form unintentionally when larger pieces of plastic break down.
-Only those microplastics intentionally added to products, also known as primary microplastics, are targeted by the REACH restriction.
-While secondary microplastics are not covered, the EU is working to target them under its Plastics Strategy and Circular Economy Action Plan.2
+The REACH restriction only targets microplastics intentionally added to products, also known as primary microplastics.
+Unintentional release of primary microplastics is addressed by Regulation (EU) 2025/2365 on preventing plastic pellet losses, while secondary microplastics formed as larger plastics degrade are to be targeted under the EU Plastics Strategy and Circular Economy Action Plan.2

 Summary of the REACH amendment on microplastics